 Salary packages may include benefits such as bonuses, profit-sharing schemes, medical insurance, pensions and car allowances.

-Income data from ICAEW.
+Income data from the Institute of Chartered Accountants in England and Wales (ICAEW) and the Stott and May Salary Survey 2015.
 Figures are intended as a guide only.

-Working hours vary depending on the role and the organisation, but are not typically 9am to 5pm.
+Working hours vary depending on the role and the organisation, but typically aren't 9am to 5pm.
 Working extra hours in the evening and at weekends is quite common in order to meet deadlines, particularly in larger firms.
-Trainees can usually have time off in lieu of any overtime worked.
+As a trainee, you'll usually be given time off in lieu of any overtime worked.

-Flexible working arrangements are possible (usually after qualification).
-There is also the opportunity to work independently by setting up as a sole practitioner.
+Flexible working arrangements are usually possible after qualification.
+You could also work independently by setting up as a sole practitioner.

 What to expect

 - Jobs are available in most areas throughout the UK, but are more commonly found in cities and larger towns, where higher salaries are typically earned.
 Post-qualification opportunities exist overseas.
-There are also training opportunities overseas with the Institute of Chartered Accountants in England and Wales (ICAEW) - Careers.
+There are also training opportunities overseas with ICAEW.

-- Due to the high profile, accurate and responsible nature of the work, the dress code is usually formal.
+- Due to the high-profile, high-responsibility nature of the work, the dress code is usually formal.

 - Travel within a working day is frequent in audit work, which is carried out mainly at client premises.
 Absence from home overnight and occasional overseas travel is possible.

 - Working in other areas, such as tax, or in smaller firms, tends to be more office-based with less travel.